FPGAwars/icestudio/README.md

 ## Troubleshooting

-If you get this error `npm ERR! peerinvalid The package grunt@1.0.1 does not satisfy its siblings' peerDependencies requirements!`, execute:
+If you get this error `npm ERR! peerinvalid The package grunt@1.0.1 does not satisfy its siblings' peerDependencies requirements!`, try to update your **[nodejs](https://github.com/nodejs/node)** or execute:

 ```bash
 npm update -g